National Insurance Calculator UK 2026/27, Employee & Self-Employed

 Not checking your NI record for gaps

 Years spent abroad, on low income, or caring for children without claiming Child Benefit can leave gaps.
-Each missing year costs you £329/year in State Pension — for life.
-Check gov.uk and fill gaps with Class 3 contributions before the 6-year deadline.
+Each missing qualifying year costs roughly the per-year value of the new State Pension for life.
+Check gov.uk/check-national-insurance-record and consider voluntary Class 2 or Class 3 contributions before the relevant deadline.

-Employer NI (13.8%) is money that would otherwise be available for your salary.
-When you negotiate a pay rise, your employer factors in their NI cost.
-A £5,000 raise actually costs them £5,690.
+Employer (secondary) Class 1 NI at 15% above the £5,000 secondary threshold is money that would otherwise be available for your salary, pension, or benefits.
+When negotiating a £5,000 raise, your employer also takes on roughly £750 of additional NI cost on top.
 This hidden tax reduces your bargaining power.

 Paying NI past State Pension age

-You stop paying employee NI at State Pension age (66, rising to 67).
-Tell your employer — if your tax code doesn't update automatically, you could overpay for months.
-Apply for a refund using HMRC's National Insurance helpline.
+You stop paying employee NI at State Pension age.
+State Pension age is transitioning from 66 to 67 between 2026 and 2028; people born 6 March 1961 to 5 April 1977 generally reach State Pension age at 67.
+Check GOV.UK for your exact date.
+Tell your employer; if your tax code or NI category does not update automatically, you could overpay for months.
+Apply for a refund through HMRC's National Insurance helpline.

 Related Calculators